BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 !
 Which files and folders are inside the Module-1-Unix-Python directory?
 ```

-## 1.3.4 Navigating one step back in the directory
+## 1.3.4 Navigating one step up in the directory
-From the step above, you entered into the `Module-1-Unix-Python`, to move one step back again, execute:
+From the step above, you entered into the `Module-1-Unix-Python`, to move one step up again (into the "parent directory"), execute:
 ```bash
 cd ..
 ```